American Girl (film series): Synopsis

+Amazon's original American Girl live-action specials

-A live-action web special based on Melody Ellison's stories entitled Melody, 1963: Love Has to Win, an American Girl Story was released by Amazon, starring Marsai Martin as the title character.
-Love Has to Win will then be followed by An American Girl Story - Maryellen 1955: Extraordinary Christmas, starring Alyvia Alyn Lind as Maryellen Larkin and to be released by Amazon on November 25, 2016.
+A live-action web special based on Melody Ellison's stories entitled Melody, 1963: Love Has to Win, an American Girl Story was released by Amazon in 2016, starring Marsai Martin as the title character.
+Love Has to Win was then followed by An American Girl Story - Maryellen 1955: Extraordinary Christmas, starring Alyvia Alyn Lind as Maryellen Larkin and was released by Amazon on November 25, 2016.

-Set in 1976 San Francisco, Ivy Ling is a Chinese-American who struggles to find a balance between her two cultural identities.
+Set in 1976 in San Francisco, Ivy Ling is a Chinese-American who struggles to balance her two cultural identities.
 With the help of her best friend, Julie Albright, Ivy makes a tough call on two important events in her life when her gymnastics tournament and family's Chinese New Year dinner land on the same day.
-The movie An American Girl Story - Ivy & Julie 1976: A Happy Balance was released by Amazon, starring Nina Lu as Ivy Ling, and Hannah Nordberg as Julie Albright.
+The movie An American Girl Story - Ivy & Julie 1976: A Happy Balance was released by Amazon in 2017, starring Nina Lu as Ivy Ling, and Hannah Nordberg as Julie Albright.

+In 2023, a film entitled American Girl - Corinne Tan: The Movie was released by Amazon on July 28.
+It was originally supposed to release on HBO Max and Cartoon Network in December 2022, but that never materialized.
+As of early 2024, it is currently featured on Netflix.